Pycord-Development/pycord/README.rst

 - Modern Pythonic API using ``async`` and ``await``.
 - Proper rate limit handling.
-- Optimised in both speed and memory.
+- Optimised for both speed and memory usage.

 Installing
 ----------

 **Python 3.8 or higher is required**

-To install the library without full voice support, you can just run the following command:
+To install the library without full voice support, simply run the following command:

 .. code:: sh